Sanugiw/Medi-Box/README.md

 ### 1️⃣ Run Simulation on Wokwi

 * Open the *https://wokwi.com/*
-* Download the "Wokwi Project" and upload there.
+* Download the `Wokwi Project` in Version 2 and upload there.

 ### 2️⃣ Set Up Node-RED

 * Install Node-RED
-* Import the provided flow from `Node Red Flow.json`
+* Import the provided flow from `Node Red Flow.json` in Version 2.
 * Deploy to go to the dahboard.

 ---